Pterygium

 What is a pterygium?

-Fig. 1: A pteryguim is a wing-like growth that extends onto the cornea.
+Fig. 1: A pterygium is a wing-shaped growth that can spread onto the cornea.

 WHAT IS THE CAUSE OF A PTERYGIUM?